VINTERGATAN-GM: The cosmological imprints of early mergers on Milky-Way-mass galaxies: Additional chemodynamical characterization of the GSE-like populations

 Breaking down the overall population into its subpopulations (colours matching Figure~\ref{fig:radialstarsFeH}), we first confirm that, for all merger scenarios, the contaminating population (grey) has high $\etot$ and low $\alphafe$, combining with its higher $\feh$.
 This is consistent with our interpretation that this contamination primarily arises from outer disc and halo stars that formed after the ancient structures of interest.

-Focussing on the subpopulations originating at high-redshift (colours), we recover a strong overlap in $\etot$ and $\alphafe$, adding to the kinematic and chemical overlap already highlighted in Section~\ref{sec:chemodynamics}.
-In particular, stars formed during early interactions (light blue and green) can populate high-$\etot$ orbits and have similar $\alphafe$ ratios than the accreted population of the genetically-modified merger at $z\approx2$ (`B'; red).
+Focusing on the subpopulations originating at high-redshift (colours), we recover a strong overlap in $\etot$ and $\alphafe$, adding to the kinematic and chemical overlap already highlighted in Section~\ref{sec:chemodynamics}.
+In particular, stars formed during early interactions (light blue and green) can populate high-$\etot$ orbits and have similar $\alphafe$ ratios than the accreted population of the genetically modified merger at $z\approx2$ (`B'; red).

-To further visualize this, we show in Figure~\ref{fig:debris2Dchemodynamics} the positions of subpopulations in the $\etot$-$\jz$ and $\alphafe$-$\feh$ planes (top and bottom respectively) compared to the overall population of stars within the galaxy (grey background).
-We estimate respective 50\% iso-density contour using a two-dimensional kernel density estimate with Gaussian smoothing according to Scott's rule.
-The small sample sizes, large spread and non-gaussian nature of chemodynamical distributions can lead to noisy KDE estimates\footnote{We find that going for larger iso-density contours (e.g. 68\% for one sigma) exacerbates this issue.}, and generates the large iso-density contours for very early populations that have large spreads in $\alphafe$ and small sample sizes.
+To further visualize this, we show in Figure~\ref{fig:debris2Dchemodynamics} the positions of subpopulations in the $\etot$-$\jz$, $\alphafe$-$\feh$, and $\vr-\vphi$ planes (top, middle and bottom, respectively) compared to the overall population of stars within the galaxy (grey background).
+We estimate respective 50\% isodensity contour using a 2D kernel density estimate with Gaussian smoothing according to Scott's rule.
+The small sample sizes, large spread and non-Gaussian nature of chemodynamical distributions can lead to noisy KDE estimates\footnote{We find that going for larger isodensity contours (e.g. 68\% for one sigma) exacerbates this issue.}, and generates the large isodensity contours for very early populations that have large spreads in $\alphafe$ and small sample sizes.
 For completeness, we choose to show all subpopulations, even when noisy, but stress that they might not contribute a large fraction of the total GSE-like feature (absolute contributions can be estimated from Figure~\ref{fig:radialstarsFeH} and~\ref{fig:debrischemodynamics}).

-As with one-dimensional distributions, we find substantial similarities between merger scenarios (left to right).
+As with 1D distributions, we find substantial similarities between merger scenarios (left to right).
 Individual subpopulations have distinct peaks and a clear progressing sequence in $\alphafe$-$\feh$.
-However, the main contributors to the metal-pooor GSE-like population (blue formed during the earlier interaction `A', and red brought with the merger body `B') all significantly overlap in these planes.
+However, the main contributors to the metal-poor GSE-like population (blue formed during the earlier interaction `A', and red brought with the merger body `B') all significantly overlap in these planes.
 We thus do not find differences in chemodynamics of the GSE-like population that unequivocally allows us to differentiate merger mass ratio at $z\approx2$.